 The 3,200-unit project will include 1,436 permanently affordable units, double the amount initially proposed by the developers.
-Some 865 of those apartments will be reserved for households earning 30 percent or less of the area median income, which works out to $36,000 for a family of three.
+Some 865 of those apartments will be reserved for people earning 30 percent or less of the area median income, which works out to $36,000 for a family of three.

 In addition to renting some apartments at below market rates, the developers will set aside 142 supportive housing units and 157 for recipients of the city’s anti-homelessness vouchers.
-The deal also creates a $2 million fund to provide tenants legal assistance and help relocate tenants and businesses in the project area.
+The deal also creates a $2 million fund to provide tenant legal assistance and help relocate tenants and businesses in the project area.

 “I have stood with my community in demanding deeper affordability from this development,” Won said in a statement.
 “Because we held the line, the Innovation QNS project has doubled the number of affordable units than initially offered.”

 With approval out of the way, the developers now have to actually build the thing.
-And given the uncertainty surrounding the future of New York’s 421a tax break, which developers say is necessary to make affordable rental apartments pencil out, that is not necessarily a done deal.
+And given the uncertainty surrounding the future of New York’s 421a tax break, which developers say is necessary to make affordable rental apartments pencil out, this is not necessarily a done deal.